morrownr/7612u/Bridged_Wireless_Access_Point-1.md

 Reduce overall power consumption and overclock the CPU a modest amount.

-Note: all items in this step are optional
+Note: all items in this step are optional and some items are specific to the Raspberry Pi 4B.
+If installing to a Raspberry Pi 3b or 3b+ you will need to use the appropriate settings for that hardward.
 ```
 $ sudo nano /boot/config.txt
 ```